sergava/tg-session-chrome-stealer/README.md

 How to use telegram session files:

-1. Download the same version of official "Telegram Desktop Portable" as you get in your bot in captions of the files or try on the newest if you're lucky one (the stealer works only if versions of your received files are the same as your Telegram client).
+1. Download the same version of official "Telegram Desktop Portable" as you get in your bot in captions of the file or try on the newest if you're lucky one (the stealer works only if versions of your received files are the same as your Telegram client).
 2. Run "Telegram.exe" 1 time until "tdata" folder appears.
-3. Go to "tdata".
-4. Delete "D877F783D5D3EF8??" and "key_datas" files and put your "D877F783D5D3EF8??" and "key_datas" instead.
+3. Replace this "tdata" folder and all the files with your stealed folder and files instead.
-5. Go to "D877F783D5D3EF8C" folder or just create it and open.
-6. Delete "maps" file if exists and put your "maps" file instead.
-7. Go back and run "Telegram.exe".
+4. Go back and run "Telegram.exe".

 Questions - Telegram @hlibchyk (English, Ukrainian, Russian, Polish).